 You love your music, right?

-You want to connect with people, yes?
+You want to share it with other people, yes?

 And my guess is you also want to make a contribution to the world.

-Well, then stop worrying about being judged, and instead, focus on your mission.
+So stop worrying about being judged, and instead, focus on your mission.

-How do you find your tribe?
+How do you find your audience?

 “✭ Self-promotion isn’t selfish.
 You’re here to make a contribution—to share your gifts with others, so you need to help them find you.